I’m actually not a big foodie, but New York is one of those cities that cracks my foodie code!

-What I liked about Ahoy NY Tours & Tasting is that they gladly offered food tour options for vegetarians.
+What I liked about Ahoy NY Tours & Tasting is that they gladly offered food tour options for vegetarians… They also offered healthy sampling of foods to fill you up.
 Their flexibility instantly gained my confidence that good food (and an authentic experience), does not have to come with authentic snobbery.
 My guide Liz, was a foodie, with an incredible knowledge, not only of food, but the history of the neighborhoods and streets we’d be eating our way through.

 Walking through Little Italy, you’ll hear soft Italian music streaming amidst the chatter of people and plates, dining at the outdoor seating fronting Italian restaurants.
 You’ll want to cry, “Mama Mia!”
-In the side streets, you’ll find cafe’s, pizza joints and Italian delis.
+In the side streets, you’ll find cafe’s, Italian pasta restaurants, pizzeria joints and Italian delis.
 The neighborhood is like one giant bite mark, with Italian food written all over it.

 When I moved to Manhattan, friends took me to Little Italy.
 Not for Italian pasta, but for cannolis and coffee.
 A cannoli is a traditional Sicilian pastry dessert, rolled into a tube and filled with sweet ricotta cheese.
 Little Italy has a good assortment of them and when the street closes down for the annual San Genaro Festival each September, expect those cannolis to spill out of the cafes and onto the streets.